oomlout/oomlout_oomp_builder/navigation/hardware/bearing/600_series/697_size/7_mm_id_17_mm_od_5_mm_depth/part/readme.md

-# Hardware Bearing 600 Series 697 Size 7 mm Id 17 mm Od 5 mm Depth
+# Hardware Bearing 600 Series 697 Size 7 mm ID 17 mm OD 5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base